zammad/zammad-org/src/de/documentation/use/general.md

 Funktionen werden in dieser Dokumentation beschrieben, ebenso wie einige allgemeine Erklärungen und Tipps.

-This documentation is divided in different sections.
+This documentation is divided into different sections.
 Currently you are reading the *General* section.
 Use the left sidebar to navigate to your desired information or the search in the header.